Schengen: Controversial EU free movement deal explained

 But the visa costs €35 for Russians, Ukrainians and citizens of some other countries, under visa facilitation agreements.

 The EU has no visa requirement for citizens of Albania, Bosnia-Herzegovina, Macedonia, Montenegro and Serbia who have biometric passports.
 These Balkan nations all hope to join the EU.
 Kosovo is excluded from the arrangement.

 Since the scrapping of visas for travellers from the Western Balkans there has been a surge in asylum applications from that region.
 Many asylum seekers are Roma (Gypsies), who are often desperately poor, marginalised and victims of discrimination.

 Most of the asylum claims are submitted in Germany, which already has well-established diaspora communities from the Balkans.

-Now the EU is considering having a common list of "safe countries of origin", including the Western Balkans and Turkey.
+Now the EU aims to establish a common list of "safe countries of origin", including the Western Balkans and Turkey.
 It would help speed up the processing of asylum claims, and give a legal basis for sending many Balkan applicants home.
 Fewer than 10% of applicants from the region get asylum in the EU.